Skip to content

 On checkout: PUT to disable the invite or DELETE when the link must not be reused.

-Pair with Public Access for guest-side claim and execute flows.
+Pair with Public Access and the STR portfolio playbook.

 Map dorm or building to an OpenApp org or sub-org.
 Provision roles via Apartment residents or org user APIs when the SIS emits enrollment changes.